-These steps have now been integrated within a Land Use Recovery Plan (LURP) that provides greater certainty and direction for ongoing rebuild and recovery activities.
-It supports and complements the measures for the central city in the Christchurch Central Recovery Plan and advances many of the key principles set out in the UDS.
+These initial responses were then integrated within a Land Use Recovery Plan (LURP) that provides greater certainty and direction for ongoing rebuild and recovery activities.
+It supports and complements the measures for the central city in the Christcuhrch Central Recovery Plan and advances many of the key principles set out in the UDS.

 Recovering from the earthquakes has entailed hard decisions and its impacts have not been bourne equally.
 Repair and rebuilding work continues to disrupt our everyday lives.
 However it has also presented Greater Christchurch with opportunities to advance positive changes that will leave a lasting legacy for our city and our communities and leave us better prepared for the future.